brightcodingmed/my-website/README.md

 this is my first site

-my second line
+update this file readme on update-readme branch**

-update this file readme on update-readme branch
+iam fixed the pb